 Ms. Palucki will assist staff at Melzer, Nelson and Washington schools with integrating meaningful technology into their classroom curriculum.
 She can be reached digitally at APalucki@emsd63.org.

-Mr. Tombs will assist staff at Melzer, Mark Twain and Apollo schools with integrating meaningful technology into their classroom curriculum.
-He can be reached digitally at MTombs@emsd63.org.
+Mrs. Lim will assist staff at the Early Learning Center, Apollo and Mark Twain schools with integrating meaningful technology into their classroom curriculum.
+She can be reached digitally at BLim@emsd63.org.